syncfusion-content/maui-docs/MAUI/CheckBox/Getting-Started.md

 ### Visual Studio

 1. Go to **File > New > Project** and choose the **.NET MAUI App** template.
-1. Name the project and choose a location, then click **Next**.
+1. Name the project and choose a location.
+Then, click **Next**.
 1. Select the .NET framework version and click **Create**.

 ### Visual Studio Code

 1. Open the command palette by pressing `Ctrl+Shift+P` and type **.NET:New Project** and enter.
 1. Choose the **.NET MAUI App** template.
-1. Select the project location, type the project name and press enter.
+1. Select the project location, type the project name and press **Enter.**
 1. Then choose **Create project.**

 ## Step 2: Install the Syncfusion MAUI Buttons NuGet Package